-A recent study about stress effects on blood pressure revealed the effects of September 11 on not only the victim`s families, but also on people living in other parts of the world.
-It demonstrated that stress and trauma can have a serious affect on blood pressure, and are we not living in such critical times?
+A recent study about stress effects on blood pressure revealed the effects of September 11 on not only the victim`s families but also on people living in other parts of the world.
+It demonstrated that stress and trauma can have a serious effect on blood pressure, and are we not living in such critical times?

 This concept of high blood pressure related stress isn’t new.
-We have been hearing about how bad it is for as long as I can remember.
-Take for instance, in 1958, two-thirds of the deer population died on James Island in Chesapeake Bay over a two year period.
+We have heard about how bad it is for as long as I can remember.
+Take for instance, in 1958, two-thirds of the deer population died on James Island in the Chesapeake Bay over two years.
 You may be wondering what deer have to do with this subject?

 In the Doomsday Book, British ecologist Gordon Taylor said that the adrenal glands of the deer were much enlarged, and the cell structure confirmed the idea that their deaths were stress related.
 He further explained that the adrenals become enlarged in response to continued stressful conditions, and predicted a similar situation for humans as they become more pressurized from overpopulated conditions, and isn’t it just so?
 The results are beginning to show on a scale of epidemic proportions, and that is no exaggeration.
 There are blood pressure screenings available everywhere.

 Current research reflects similar findings that not only does adrenalin and corticosterone increase with repeated stress, causing high blood pressure and enlarged adrenalin glands, but can also lead to heart disease, stroke and other diseases.
 Patients who have suffered heart attacks have been recorded as having worked more hours and experienced more home and financial stress.